Health Equity, Diversity, and Inclusion

 M2M banner

-School of Medicine Moments to MovementThe Duke University School of Medicine is committed to dismantling racism and to better understanding the root causes, harms, and strategies to reduce racial inequity.
-This commitment, Moments to Movement (M2M), extends within our institutional walls, surrounding community, and nation.
+School of Medicine Moments to MovementThe Duke University School of Medicine is committed to dismantling racism and to better understanding its root causes, harms, and strategies to reduce racial inequity.
+The Moments to Movement (M2M) commitment extends within our institutional walls, surrounding community, and nation.

 Inspired by the amazing video highlighting Black women physicians at Emory University’s School of Medicine, the Duke University School of Medicine’s DPT and OTD programs celebrate Black History Month.